Ashraful1599/docs/DOCUMENTATION_SUMMARY.md

 ### Configuration Updates

 **docs.json** has been updated with:
-- Name changed to "SoftiusTech Documentation"
+- Name changed to "ChatRos Documentation"
 - Navigation structure matching your frontend app
-- All references to Chatbase replaced with SoftiusTech
+- All references to Chatbase replaced with ChatRos
-- Links updated to softiustech.com domains
+- Links updated to chatros.com domains
 - Social media links updated

 ## Content Replacements

-All instances of "Chatbase" or "chatbase.co" have been replaced with "SoftiusTech" or "softiustech.com" throughout:
+All instances of "Chatbase" or "chatbase.co" have been replaced with "ChatRos" or "chatros.com" throughout:
 - Page titles and descriptions
 - Body content
 - Code examples